satorici/satori-cli/src/satoricli/docs/language_settings.md

     timeout: 60 # the default value is 3600 seconds
 ```

-In case it reaches the timeout without completing, the instance will be shutdown even though it may the executions are not completed.
+In case it reaches the timeout without completing, the instance will be shutdown killing current executions.

 #### Count